kimestelle/mini-minecraft-opengl/readme.md

 - Also implemented water waves inside the lambert vertex shader (positions and normals) using sine/cosine waves and blinn-phong highlights to accent the wave movements.

 ## Saahil
 I implemented multiple biomes using a complex series of noise functions and maps, such that they blend neatly and have varying height fields.
 I also added procedurally placed trees and cacti throughout their respective biomes.
+I also implemented a procedural river system based on distance-to-edge voronoi.

 ## Jesse
 First, I implemented shadow mapping.
 This involves creating a depth texture, and computing the orthographic depth of the terrain from the light perspective.
 Then, using this texture, I computed whether or not areas are in shadow by comparing their depth from the light vs the texture's closest depth.
 To make this look better, I worked it into lambert shading to still have ambient light, and implemented a slope-adjusted bias that adjusts the level of bias to face slopes in order to minimize artifacts and shadow acne.
 I modified the proposed ideas in the shared tutorial to create a custom biased strategy similar to lambert shading, making use of ambient bias and dynamic bias to capture different directions of lighting the best I could.
 Lastly, I made it so that water and lava, due to their transparency, do not cast shadows.
 This isn't 100% perfect (still artifacts as shadow mapping has flaws), but captures the right effect.
 The light was also modified to follow the player around, so there are worldwide shadows.